cdl-geneseo/douglass-day/schedule.md

 ### 9:30 | The Archive of Black History and Culture at Rochester Public Library

-- Antoine McDonald, librarian in the Local History and Genealogy division of the Rochester Public Library, will give a presentation on ...
+- Antoine McDonald, librarian in the Local History and Genealogy division of the Rochester Public Library, will give a presentation on the Archive of Black History and Culture.

-### 10:30 | Musical performances
+### 10:30 | Musical Performances

 - Wayne Anthony Norwood and the Children of God
 - Geneseo Chamber Singers